-India and Israel have started to forge closer ties and the same has started to happen with the respective startup ecosystems as well.
+Bilateral ties between India and Israel are scaling new heights and this trend is reflected in the respective startup ecosystems as well.
 Anthill India has a lot of potential synergies with the innovative tech and solutions coming out of Israel.
-Israel spawns one new company for every 1800 people – by far the highest rate in the world.
+Israel is a ‘Startup Nation’ because it has the most number of startups per capita in the world-1 new startup for every 1400 people.
 According to the consultancy Deloitte, almost 1000 start-ups are launched every year in the country.
-Microsoft, Google and IBM have launched start-up incubators and accelerator programs in the country.
+There is a proliferation of startup incubators and accelerator programs by Microsoft, Google, and IBM in the country.

 Israel has the largest number of startups per capita in the world, around one startup per 1,400 people, and was ranked as the third-best startup ecosystem in 2020 by StartupBlink.
 Tel Aviv’s tech sector is booming with a focus on cybersecurity, biotech and health tech startups.
 Israel has a very small local market.
 This has actually been an advantage to companies in Israel.
 All companies in Israel need to be able to target

 larger external markets in India, Asia, Europe, the United States.
 So, there is a constant drive to innovate to reach those marketplaces.
 Otherwise, companies cannot survive just by tapping into the local markets.
 Perhaps more so than companies from larger countries, Israeli firms are forced to think globally from the beginning and need to develop technologies that are suitable for different kinds of markets.